Jakobimatrix/efficient_cpp/basics/keywords.md

 ```

 ## inline
-By using the word inline you suggest that the function can be inlined: You change an internlal threshold value which the compiler computes whether it thinks that it is good or bad to inline the function.
+By using the word inline you suggest that the function can be inlined: You change an internal threshold value which the compiler computes whether it thinks that it is good or bad to inline the function.
 The thing is, that whether this is a good or a bad idea also depends on the architecture.
 **TODO different opinions on that topic ;(**

 - [How inline Might Affect The Optimizer](https://www.youtube-nocookie.com/embed/GldFtXZkgYo?rel=0) *~8 min.*
 - [cpp core guidelines about inline](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines.html#f5-if-a-function-is-very-small-and-time-critical-declare-it-inline) *~2 min.*

 ## mutable member Variable
-A mutable meber variable is allowed to change in the context of a `const methode`.
+A mutable member variable is allowed to change in the context of a `const method`.
 ```c_cpp
 #include <mutex>
 class C{